riehseun/Overbond/README.md

 # Overbond

-Python Solution to Maximum Clique problem
+Python Solution to Maximum Clique problem.

 1. The algorithm first pick a node from the input file that has most edges.
 2. The node with most edges is excluded from the set of input.